smartsheet-platform/smartsheet-ruby-sdk/README.md

 * `max_retry_time` - The maximum time in seconds to retry intermittent errors.
 (Defaults to 15 seconds.)

 * `base_url` - By default, the SDK connects to the production API URL.
 Provide a custom base URL to connect to other environments.
 For example, to access SmartsheetGov, the `base_url` will be `https://api.smartsheetgov.com/2.0`.
+  * To access Smartsheetgov, you will need to specify the Smartsheetgov API URI, `https://api.smartsheetgov.com/2.0/`, as the `base_url` during creation of the Smartsheet client object.
+The Smartsheetgov URI is defined as a constant (`GOV_API_URL`).

 ## Advanced Configuration Options